Import Canadian Policies, Not Drugs!

 "Terrorist threats against us will not expire at the end of the year and neither should the protections of the Patriot Act.

-In a speech the next day at the National Counterterrorism Center outside Washington, Bush continued to overstate the successes of the US Patriot Act:
+National Counterterrorism Center outside Washington, Bush continued to overstate the successes of the US Patriot Act:

 One of the most important tools to combat terror is the Patriot Act.